Directions to Fresh* Sheets Hostel Dubrovnik Old Town

 To make your life easier, please print these step by step directions.
 Street names in the Old Town are not very useful and a lot of people aren't familiar with the names of smaller streets.
 Also, you may find it easier to travel with a backpack instead of dragging a suitcase over the cobbled streets, gravel courtyards, and up and down all those stairs.

 If you arrive by automobile, the city recently completed a huge parking garage located @ 15 minute walk from the Old City gates.
 It is probably your best option and safer than parking on the street where the city police are renowned for ticketing and towing cars.
 When you drive into Dubrovnik, you can't miss it.
 There is a very very large sign.
-From the parking garage, take one of the free shuttles to the main gates.
-The instructions for finding the hostel from there are listed below.
+From the parking garage, take a bus or walk to the main gates.
+The instructions for finding the hostel from the main gate is listed below.

 Passenger boats and buses arrive to the port of Gruz in Dubrovnik.
 The Old Town is a 10 to 20 minute drive away (depending on traffic).
 To get to the Old Town, you can either take a taxi (@50 KUNA) or ride the public bus (15 KUNA).
 If you buy your bus ticket from the newspaper kiosk, it is cheaper.
 Hop on either the 1A or 1B 'Pile Gate' bus.
 Once you get to the Old Town, enter through Pile Gate (main entrance).